Posturbanism Art Project: History

-Posturbanism Art Project is the artist’s third philosophical manifesto, a continuation of previous big works: Contemplation of Money (1996–2000), Art in the Forest (2000–2005), Art is a Business (2000–2015).
+Posturbanism Art Project is the artist's third philosophical manifesto, a continuation of previous big works: Contemplation of Money (1996–2000), Art in the Forest (2000–2005), Art is a Business (2000–2015).

 Since 2000, Parygin has been developing the utopian concept of the form of art after the death of art—PostUrbanism.
 The term posturbanism was publicly introduced by the artist in a manifesto published in the fall of 2010.

 In a 2018 article, The Idea and the Manifesto (Idée et Manifeste), published in French in art brut magazine Revue Trakt, Alexey Parygin outlined the main theses of the concept.
-Later, he wrote and published a number of texts clarifying the author’s philosophy, where he outlined the conceptual components and visual markers of his idea.
+Later, he wrote and published a number of texts clarifying the author's philosophy, where he outlined the conceptual components and visual markers of his idea.

 Two groups of wooden objects—Masks and Signs—formed the material basis of the performances.

 Masks are the main element of the performances Fire, Water, Earth held in a number of countries: Russia, Finland, Poland, Croatia, Montenegro, Tunisia, etc. The man with the mask is a counterpoint to the culture-nature opposition.
 The artist, working with the nude body, installs himself (or a model) in natural and urban environments, acting as a marker of the zone of conflict between the natural and the artificial.

+Key ideas

 The totem signs were made as self-sufficient sculptural objects, modules of mobile installations.
 The compositions are a plastic improvisation.
 Their structure, like the engraving itself, is generally borrowed from nature, reminiscent of the cunning moves of woodworm beetles on the surface of trees.

 Appealing to the language of proto-art as a tool most adequate to the program tasks, the project enters into a resonant dialogue-conflict with modern society, its ideologies, ideals, and mythology.